amacal/i13c/README.md

 # license

-This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](LICENSE).
+This project is licensed under the [PolyForm Noncommercial License 1.0.0](LICENSE).